Rebound Relationships Dating Advice

 Rebound Relationships Tip 1: Only Fools Rush In

 Ending one relationship and rebounding immediately into the next one, is not healthy for you, or fair to the other person.
 The reason for this is that you need time to grieve and heal before truly being emotionally ready for a new person.
+Check out this ready to date again short article for a little guidance

 While it’s natural to feel vulnerable and needy immediately after a breakup or divorce, fight the temptation to rebound so quickly into a new dating situation.
 It may dull your pain, but slow your healing.